What Is the IRS WISP Template and Who Needs One?

 This is where many tax practices struggle.
 Writing the document is one thing; implementing the technical controls it describes is another.
 A full compliance package pairs your WISP documentation with the actual security tools and monitoring needed to back it up—including managed EDR, encrypted backups, and ongoing data protection.

 For firms weighing their options, the question is not whether you need a WISP—that is settled law.
 The question is whether your WISP reflects reality or just checks a box.
-Start with the step-by-step WISP creation guide, use the WISP checklist for CPA firms to validate every section, and invest in the technical controls that make your plan enforceable.
+Start with the step-by-step WISP creation guide, use the checklist above to validate every section, and invest in the technical controls that make your plan enforceable.

 Book a Free Tax Cybersecurity Assessment

-Our team will evaluate your current WISP against IRS Publication 4557 and FTC Safeguards Rule requirements—then provide a clear remediation roadmap.
+Our team will evaluate your current WISP against IRS Publication 4557 and FTC Safeguards Rule requirements—then provide a clear remediation roadmap with prioritized action items.

 Frequently Asked Questions About the IRS WISP Template

-A WISP is your overall written information security program—it documents all administrative, technical, and physical safeguards protecting client data.
-An incident response plan is one component within the WISP that specifically addresses what happens when a security breach or incident occurs, including detection, containment, notification, and recovery steps.
-The FTC Safeguards Rule requires the incident response plan as a standalone documented element.
+A WISP is your full written security program covering administrative, technical, and physical safeguards for protecting taxpayer data.
+An incident response plan is one section within the WISP that specifically addresses what happens when a breach or security incident occurs—detection procedures, containment steps, notification requirements, and recovery actions.
+The FTC Safeguards Rule requires the incident response plan to be a standalone documented element, not just a brief paragraph in your WISP.

 At minimum, review and update your WISP annually.
-You should also update it whenever a material change occurs—such as adding new software, changing service providers, hiring or terminating staff with data access, experiencing a security incident, or receiving updated regulatory guidance.
-Most tax firms schedule their annual review in the fall, before the January filing season begins.
+Both the IRS and FTC also expect you to revise your WISP whenever a material change occurs—such as adopting new software, adding or removing a service provider, hiring or terminating staff with data access, experiencing a security incident, or receiving updated regulatory guidance.
+Most firms schedule their annual review in the fall before tax season begins.

 Yes.
-The FTC Safeguards Rule requires multi-factor authentication for systems accessing customer financial data, encryption of all customer data at rest and in transit, a standalone incident response plan, regular testing of safeguards (including penetration testing for larger firms), and a designated qualified individual overseeing the program.
-A WISP built only from the IRS template may not cover these additional mandates.
+The FTC Safeguards Rule requires several controls the IRS template does not specifically mandate, including multi-factor authentication on all systems accessing customer financial data, encryption of data at rest and in transit, regular penetration testing for firms handling data on 5,000+ consumers, a designated qualified individual overseeing the program, and annual reporting to your firm's governing body.
+Your WISP should address both IRS and FTC requirements simultaneously.

 Schedule